 “I didn’t catch any because I couldn’t concentrate,” Agnes replied, after pulling herself out of the passenger seat with some difficulty.
 She patted her stomach and sighed, making Hope smile fondly.
 Even in her drowsy state, Agnes had an undeniably sensual kind of beauty, large eyes, full lips, and a creamy complexion.
 She grinned at Hope.
 “And, I couldn’t concentrate because I was still thinking of the one I saw in our office right before we left for lunch.”

 Which one was that?
 Hope wondered, searching her memory.
-She hadn’t seen any good looking guys in the office.
+She hadn’t seen any good-looking guys in the office.
 She strode inside the compound and gave her car keys to the security man, then waited for Agnes to catch up.

 Hope burst out laughing.
 “I give up on you,” she said, “You’re just man crazy, Agnes.”

-Beyond the impressive revolving doors, the lobby of the Matador house was a cool, and refreshingly air-conditioned cave of marble floors and walls, with lots of familiar faces in suits and well-polished shoes that clicked on the shiny floors.
-Agnes sighed, “This Lagos sun is enough to kill somebody sha.
-Just from the street to the lobby and I’m already sweating.
+Beyond the impressive revolving doors, the lobby of the Matador house was a cool and refreshing air-conditioned cave of marble floors and walls, with lots of familiar faces in suits and well-polished shoes that clicked on the shiny floors.
+“This Lagos sun is enough to kill somebody sha,” Agnes said.
+“Just from the street to the lobby and I’m already sweating.”
 She glanced at Hope.
 “And just so you know.
 It is perfectly normal for a girl my age to be man crazy.
 If I wasn’t, even my parents would be worried.”

 “Yeah,” Hope snorted.
-“Now I’m sure they’re worried that you like them a little too much.”
+“Now, I’m sure they’re worried that you like them a little too much.”